-From a Week of Computer Science to A Year of Possibilities: Five Ideas to Take into 2023
+From a Week of Computer Science to A Year of Possibilities

 We celebrate the incredible effort that made Computer Science Education Week 2022 a resounding success.
 What began as a one-hour coding challenge has expanded into a worldwide phenomenon with millions of kids taking part in Hour of Code in classrooms, afterschool programs, libraries, and worksites.
 This year’s Hour of Code was hosted in 180+ countries with 61,434 events registered.
 Held December 5-11th in honor of the birthday of Admiral Grace Murray Hopper, a pioneer in computing, CSED Week is a call to action to inspire K-12 youth to learn computer science, advocate for equity, and celebrate efforts.
 This year’s theme, Celebrating Success, highlights achievements over the past 10 years.

 Here are a few of the successes to celebrate during this year’s CSEdWeek.
 Deaf Kids Code facilitated a project-based learning opportunity in a deaf program in Chicago Public schools hosted by Cook Biotech.
 Shireen Hafeez, founder and president, shares, “We consider ourselves an enrichment experience and a resource for kids who are deaf or hard of hearing…One of our values is ‘zero barriers to access,’ so that’s why everything we do is free to students, parents, educators, and institutions – literally anyone who is in the deaf education realm who wants our resources.”